tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Aperture-Photometry.rst

-Compare Data & Lightcurves
+Compare Data & Light curves
 --------------------------

-We have now created lightcurve objects using both the SPOC pre-defined aperture and a mask of our own devising.
-Lets plot these lightcurves up and examine the difference.
+We have now created light curve objects using both the SPOC pre-defined aperture and a mask of our own devising.
+Lets plot these light curves up and examine the difference.

 .. code:: ipython3